Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 A cursor is a SQL abstraction for pagination.
 A client can open a cursor, retrieve a subset of data given a cursor and close a cursor.
 <!-- What applications will use pagination? -->

 Currently, SQL plugin does not provide SQL cursor syntax.
-However, the SQL REST endpoint can return result a page at a time.
+However, the SQL REST endpoint can return results a single page at a time.

 JDBC and ODBC drivers are the main users of cursor REST API.